-no-auth and no-auth-recursive are useful when answering stub clients, which usually ignore the authority section. no-auth-recursive is meant for use in mixed-mode servers that handle both authoritative and recursive queries.
+When set to no-auth, the server will omit records from the authority section unless they are required, but it may still add records to the additional section.
+When set to no-auth-recursive, this is only done if the query is recursive.
+When the query is not recursive, the effect is same as if no was specified.
+These settings are useful when answering stub clients, which usually ignore the authority section. no-auth-recursive is designed for mixed-mode servers which handle both authoritative and recursive queries.